marcopared/marcopared/README.md

-## Hey! 👋
+## Hi, I'm Marco
+### Software Engineer with full-stack experience and interests in the tech space
 - 🔭 I’m currently working on the All Inclusive ML Hackathon
 - 📫 How to reach me: marco.paredes2001@gmail.com
-- ⚡ Hobbies: Running (follow me on Strava!), gym, and reading
+- ⚡ Hobbies: Running (follow me on Strava), gym, and reading

 <div align="center">
   <a href="[https://www.instagram.com/marc.pared/](https://www.instagram.com/marc.pared/)">